sorbet/sorbet/JRuby.md

 The workaround is to fetch the Gem manually for your arch and install it.

-For instance on OSX you would do:
+For instance on macOS you would do:
 ```
 # download the most recent one
 gem fetch sorbet-static --platform universal-darwin